mmister411/salvationelements/README.md

   - Accounts for:
     - Criminal Status with the Court of Heaven (Romans 8:1, Psalm 32:1-2)
     - Removing Offense-related blockage to relationship with GOD (Isaiah 59:2, Psalm 103:12)
+    - Erasing the record of sin (Isaiah 43:25, Acts 3:19)
 - Decontaminating the Soul
   - A.K.A.:
     - Renewing of the Mind (Romans 12:2, Ephesians 4:23)